 Postdoc Associates are exempt from minimum wage and overtime provisions of the Fair Labor Standards Act (FLSA).
 As such, they are exempt employees and may not be paid less than $35,568 regardless of FTE.
 Salary may be prorated from the minimum 1.0 FTE salary of $47,476 until it reaches the minimum of $35,568.
 Further FTE reductions may be made, however the salary may not reduce beyond $35,568.

 - Where can a postdoc go for help if they are experiencing difficulty with their employer?

 The UF Ombuds is here to members of the university community, including postdocs, in resolving problems and conflicts that arise in the course of interacting with the University of Florida.
 By considering problems in an unbiased way, the Ombuds works to help find solutions to university related problems and concerns.
 Contact the Ombudsman.

-Postdoc's may also contact the Director of Employee Relations for UFHR, Mr Brook Mercier, to file a formal compaint.
+Postdocs may contact the Human Resouces Office of Employee Relations to file a formal compaint.